Weakly-guided Self-supervised Pretraining for Temporal Activity Detection

 \subsection{Frame-level Pseudo Labels}

 Downstream detection is about fine-grained predictions of activity classes, which requires frame-level annotations to train.
 However, large-scale classification datasets used for pretraining contain video-level annotations.
-For instance, we consider commonly-used Kinetics-400 \cite{carreira2017quo}), each clip contains a single action and a video-level label.
-Since we want to design a pretraining task as close as possible to the downstream detection, we create frame-level labels from the available video-level labels by replicating the same label for every frame.
-Such labels can be noisy because not every frame in a clip may contain the annotated video-level action.
+For instance, we consider commonly-used Kinetics-400 \cite{carreira2017quo}, which contains a \textit{single} action per clip with a video-level label.
+As we wish to design a pretraining task that closely-resembles downstream detection, we generate frame-level labels from the available video-level labels, by replicating the same label for every frame.
+Such labels can be noisy because not every frame in a clip may contain the annotated single video-level action.
 However, we know such clips do not contain any additional actions, at least in the context of the original action categories.
-It is worth noting that we do not create new labels, thus no extra annotation effort is spent creating frame-level pseudo labels for classification data.
+It is worth noting that we do not create new labels, thus no extra annotation effort is spent generating frame-level pseudo labels for classification data.

 \ch{One may also consider a pretraining dataset such as ActivityNet \cite{caba2015activitynet} with multiple actions per clip, instead of Kinetics-400 \cite{carreira2017quo} with a single action.
 In such a setting, an off-the-shelf action proposal generator can be used to get such pseudo frame-level labels for the proposed pretraining.
 However, in this paper, we consider Kinetics pretraining as commonly-used in most prior work.}